2010–11 Oklahoma City Thunder season: Promotion and media news

-Pre-season
+Season synopsis

-Summary
+Preseason

 The Thunder's pre-season training camp opened on September 28, 2010, with the temporary roster addition of guards Demond "Tweety" Carter, Jerome Dyson and Elijah Millsap, as well as center Longar Longar.
 Carter and Longar were subsequently waived and removed from the roster on October 15, 2010, after one pre-season appearance each.
 The Thunder's final two pre-season roster additions, Dyson and Millsap, were waived on October 20, 2010 – leaving the team roster at the required 15 members heading into the regular season.